Banging Toolbox

-Hole saws are used for boring and cutting out perfectly round holes, they are cylindrical-shaped saw blades on a drill bit ready for inserting into a power drill.
+Aaron Barnett of BangingToolbox suggests: Hole saws are what I use for boring and cutting out perfectly round holes, the secret is a perfectly cylindrical-shaped saw blade on a drill bit ready for inserting into a power drill.

-They are most commonly used for plumbing and electrical projects, and are more efficient than flat and twist drill bits for drilling large even-sized holes.
+This type of drill bit is most commonly used for plumbing and electrical projects and is more efficient than flat and twisted drill bits for drilling large even-sized holes.

-Hole saws are perfect for boring a hole for doorknobs since they get a perfect round hole through the door ready for your brand new doorknob or locking hardware.
+Hole saws are perfect for boring a hole for doorknobs since the bits will result in a perfect round cut through a door ready for your brand new doorknob or locking hardware.

 So what size hole saw do you need for a doorknob? let’s find out.